cbsch/cbsch.github.io/_posts/2019-06-13-powershell-remoting-wrapper.md

     Begin {
         # This is a function that will extract bound parameters
-        # from it's calling function (this function) and either return
+        # from its calling function (this function) and either return
         # the session that was passed in, or create a new one.
         $sessionList = Get-DynamicRemoteSession